Evovest/EvoTrees.jl/docs/src/tutorials/cred-loss.md

 # Exploring a credibility-based approach for tree-gain estimation

-> The motivation for this experiment was to explore an alternative to gradient-based gain measure by integrating the volatility of split candidates to identity the best node split.
+> The motivation for this experiment was to explore an alternative to gradient-based gain measure by integrating the volatility of split candidates to identify the best node split.

 ## Review of key gradient-based MSE characteristics

-The figures below illustrate the behavior of vanilla gradient-based approach using a mean-squarred error (MSE) loss.
+The figures below illustrate the behavior of vanilla gradient-based approach using a mean-squared error (MSE) loss.
 The 2 colors represent the observations belonging to the left and right children.

 Key observations:
-- **the gain is invariant to the volatility**: the top vs bottom figures differs only by the std dev of the observations.
+- **the gain is invariant to the volatility**: the top vs bottom figures differ only by the std dev of the observations.
     The associated gain is identical, which is aligned with the gradient-based approach to gain: the gain matches the reduction in the MSE, which is identical regardless of the dispersion.
 It's strictly driven by their mean.
 - **the gain scales linearly with the number of observations**: the right vs left figures contrasts different number of observations (100 vs 10k), and show that gain is directly proportional.
 - **the gain scales quadratically with the spread**: moving from a spread of 1.0 to 0.1 between the 2nd and 3rd row results in a drop by 100x of the gain: from 50.0 to 0.5.